Backlash (2004): Aftermath

 Following Backlash, Lita and Kane were put in an angle, which involved Matt Hardy.
 It saw Hardy attack Kane to an attempt to prevent Kane from harming Lita.
 In the following weeks on Raw, Kane began repeatedly assaulting Hardy and attempting to seduce Lita.
 One incident saw Kane kayfabe kidnap Lita and hold her tied up backstage, where he supposedly asked her a "question."
 Later that night, Kane won a number one contenders Battle Royal match, in which he received a title shot at Bad Blood.
 At Bad Blood, Benoit was successful in defending the World Heavyweight title, after he pinned Kane with a roll-up.

 During a match between Christian and Chris Jericho, Christian defeated Jericho after interference by Tyson Tomko; Tomko was revealed to be the "problem solver" for Christian and Trish Stratus.
 The following weeks on Raw, Tomko assaulted Jericho, until May 10, when Jericho defeated Christian in a Steel Cage match when he made Christian submit to the Walls of Jericho.
 As a result of the Steel Cage match, Christian suffered a legitimate back injury.
 After defeating Randy Orton and Batista in a tag team match, Tomko attacked Jericho, in which he powerbombed Jericho through the announcers table.
 On the June 7 episode of Raw, Bischoff booked a match at Bad Blood between Tomko and Jericho.
 At Bad Blood, Jericho pinned Tomko, after an Enzuigiri.

-Backlash (2004) was the only WWE pay-per-view event hosted in Edmonton, and the second hosted in Alberta, after In Your House 16: Canadian Stampede in Calgary in 1997.
-Mick Foley named his match with Orton the favourite match of his career.
+Mick Foley named his match with Orton the favorite match of his career.